sanleandrocs/sanleandrocs.github.io/lessons/lesson-02.md

 var position = 0;
 function draw(){
-   translate(position, 0); // Moves the robot in the X direction. position = postion + 1; // You can re-assign variables!
+   translate(position, 0); // Moves the robot in the X direction. position = position + 1; // You can re-assign variables!
    // print(position) will tell you where the position is.
 }
 ```